-Stainless steelis defined as a ferrous alloy with a minimum of 10.5% chromium content.
-The name originates from the fact that stainless steel does not stain, corrode or rust as easily as ordinary steel.
-This material is also called corrosion resistant.
+Special Property: This metal is also referred to as corrosion resistant.
 Stainless steels have higher resistance to oxidation (rust) and corrosion in many natural and man made environments.
-Stainless steel's resistance to corrosion and staining, low maintenance, relative inexpensive and familiar luster make it an ideal base material for a host of commercial applications.
-Stainless steels will be more expensive than standard steel but does not require painting or treating after production.
+Metal Appearance: Stainless steel's resistance to corrosion and staining, low maintenance and familiar luster make it an ideal base material for a host of commercial and residential metal applications.
+Metal Cost: Stainless steels will be more expensive than standard steel but does not require painting or treating after production.

 Special Property: Commercial grades of steel used in the production of brackets and fabrications are typically supplied in sheets with thicknesses described as gauges.
 Typical gauges would be 12 (.10”), 14 (.075”), 16 (.060”), 20 (.035”)gauge.
 Plate steel would be described in thickness of 3/16 (7 ga), ¼” ,3/8” and ½”.
-Light gauge sheet steel (12 gauge to 20 gauge) would normally be cold rolled and have a smooth, clean surface.
+Metal Appearance: Light gauge sheet steel (12 gauge to 20 gauge) would normally be cold rolled and have a smooth, clean surface.
 Heavy gauge steels (3/16” to ½”) are typically hot rolled.
 The surface is rougher than cold rolled but still acceptable for most applications.
-Steel is the most cost effective and durable material available for fabrications.
+Metal Cost: Steel is the most cost effective and durable metal available for fabrications.
 It is not resistant to rust so therefore needs surface coverage.
-(See Typical Material Coatings for Resistance to Rust)
+(See Metal Coatings for Resistance to Rust)